pjf/pjf.github.io/ethics/_posts/2014-01-25-how-to-screw-learning-with-one-simple-belief.md

 fancybox: true
 ---

-{% fancybox right /images/ethics/praise-fail.png %}
+{% fancybox right /images/ethics/praise-fail.png "Source: Mueller and Dweck¹" %}

 This.
 Right here.
 Look at it.